Recording

 Lucine Musaelian (soprano & viola da gamba), Edmund Taylor (violin), Daniel Murphy (theorbo) & Matthew Brown (harpsichord) perform Barbara Strozzi's aria, 'Che si può fare', Op.
 8 No. 6

-Supported by a grant from Continuo Foundation, the recording will be available to purchase from First Hand Records and on all major streaming platforms, from 21 November.
+Supported by a grant from Continuo Foundation, the recording is available to purchase from First Hand Records and on all major streaming platforms.

 Album Contents